Healthy Homes Assessment Hawkes Bay

 Rental Property Home Assessments Hawkes Bay

-Property rental areas that are affected through the Healthy Homes Standard in Hawkes Bay include each:
+The areas of rental property that are affected to the Healthy Homes Standard in Hawkes Bay include each:

 • Kitchens